adam-paz/adam-paz.github.io/IntegrationCICDWorkshop/Intro.md

 ## Introduction

 This workshop walks you through how to create a Continuous Integration and Continuous Delivery(CICD) Pipeline for Oracle Integration Cloud(OIC) Artifacts including: Integrations, Connectors, Packages, Processes, and Visual Builder Cloud Applications.
-Allowing us to implement DevOps to our integration development.
-This lab is only meant to be a jumping off point and we will only be giving you a step-by-step process for exporting artifacts.
+This allows us to implement DevOps to our integration development.
+This lab is only meant to be a jumping off point and we will be giving you a step-by-step process for exporting artifacts.
 The purpose of this lab is to give you the tools to create and edit your own CICD pipeline while providing a backbone for both exporting and importing artifacts.

 **How to Get Your Free Cloud Trial Account**